 Unlike some more basic facial authentication systems on other phones, Face ID can’t be fooled by a photo and learns your appearance over time.
 You won’t have to retrain it if you get a haircut or shave off a bushy beard.
 It comfortably recognised me with or without my glasses.

 iPhone XR will likely be a lot of people’s first experience with Face ID and I can’t see many of them being disappointed.

-The speakers (one of which sits on the bottom and other in the notch) are louder and clearer than those on any previous iPhone, matching excellent Android handsets out there (apart from the Razer Phone 2).
+The speakers (one of which sits on the bottom and other in the notch) are louder and clearer than those on any previous iPhone, matching excellent Android handsets out there.
 Apple has levelled out the sound so that the downward speaker is no longer more powerful.
 This gives you a more balanced sound that isn’t dominated in a particular area.

 The general user interface remains the same: swipe up from the lock screen to access the standard gridded view of your apps.
 A left swipe brings up the Today view: a space for widgets to sit.
 It’s all very basic and will be familiar to anyone who has ever used an iPhone or iPad.

 Related: How to update apps in iOS 13